 Orwell’s account drives home the reality of war, which is that a lot of it is mundane.
-We expect fantastic battles due to the overexposure of Hollywood films.
+We expect fantastic battles due to the overexposure to Hollywood films.
 The picture Orwell paints is very different.

 The book also looks at Orwell’s time in Barcelona when he wasn’t fighting on the front.
 It details the city as it goes through the realities of war and the various states that can emerge as a result.